nikkashid/WeatherApp/README.md

 Once searched the data of that city will be present in the database and the new data will only be fetched after completion of 24 hour mark.

 Technology used in the app :
-1) Kotlin fro writting code.
+1) Kotlin for writing code.
 2) Hilt dagger for injecting network, database and viewmodel modules.
 3) Room database for storing data.
 4) MVVM architecture.